Jean Navarre: World War I service

 In September 1914, Navarre earned Military Pilot's Brevet No. 601.
 He was originally assigned to Escadrille MF8.
 He then joined the MS12 reconnaissance squadron, flying Morane-Saulnier L aircraft, nicknamed 'parasol' due to the large upper wing covering most of its narrow fuselage.
 Shortly thereafter, on 1 April 1915, Navarre was the pilot when his observer shot down a German Aviatik north of Fismes.
 Navarre's first victory earned him a Médaille militaire, awarded just five days later, to join his Croix de Guerre.
-On 13 April 1915, Navarre again scored while flying with a different gunner.
+On 13 April 1915, Navarre again scored while flying, this time with a different gunner.
 On 2 August 1915, he was made a Chevalier de la Légion d'honneur, with the citation based as much on secretive special missions as on aerial victory.
 He would score once more, on 26 October 1915, before reassignment to Escadrille 67 to fly a Nieuport.

 Navarre was flying an aircraft that he had painted a patriotic and striking red, white, and blue.
 When he received new Nieuport 11 and Nieuport 16 fighters in May 1916, he deliberately painted both red to challenge and intimidate the enemy in the skies over Verdun, well before his German counterpart would gain notoriety as the Red Baron.
 (Note: Sources report Navarre as having an all-red Nieuport as early as February 1916.
 Richthofen was first known to have a red Albatros in January 1917.)
 Navarre began his victory string with his new unit by scoring one of the first "doubles" of the war, downing a Fokker E.III and a German two-seater on 26 February 1916, and becoming one of the first flying aces in history.
 He was dubbed the first official French flying ace, though Adolphe Pégoud preceded him.
-Navarre tallied half a dozen more wins during the next three months and on May 19, 1916 he shot down a German Aviatik C over Chattancourt, France, becoming the first Allied ace credited with 10 victories.
+Navarre tallied half a dozen more wins during the next three months and on May 19, 1916, he shot down a German Aviatik C over Chattancourt, France, becoming the first Allied ace credited with 10 victories.

-On 17 June 1916, Navarre teamed with Georges Pelletier d'Oisy for Navarre's twelfth win.
+On 17 June 1916, Navarre teamed with Georges Pelletier d'Oisy, and they achieved Navarre's twelfth win.
 In the process, Jean Navarre was shot down and sustained severe head injuries from which he never fully recovered.
-Navarre's younger brother was killed in a flying accident at about the same time.
+Navarre's twin brother was killed in a flying accident at about the same time.
 Jean Navarre was removed from active duty and sent to a sanatorium to convalesce.
 He would return to duty in 1918, though he would not again fly in combat.